-Cabbage - Kalibos

-Brassica oleracea var. capitata 'Kalibos' SLV10

-Heirloom, open-pollinated Ease of Growing: Easy
+Cabbage - Kalibos Brassica oleracea var. capitata 'Kalibos' Heirloom, open-pollinated Ease of Growing: Easy Ease of Seed Saving: Biennial Seed life: 3 years

 Fall harvest.
 Kalibos Cabbage seeds produce a spectacular, fresh tasting, pointed cabbage with intense reddish-purple leaves and high sugar content.
 The summer and fall harvest plants are large, with big wrapper leaves that are held well off the ground.
 The interior is dense with a small, tender core.
 Start Kalibos cabbage seeds indoors and transplant them outside under some lightweight row cover.
 This will completely and organically prevent damage from caterpillars of the Small White butterfly that is commonly known as the cabbage moth.
 Days to Maturity 105-110.